 If the SMF decides to route the IMS user plane traffic to the PSA on the ground and the procedure for removing the UL CL/L-PSA as described in clause 4.3.5.5 of TS 23.502 [3] is to be performed, the SMF provides an early notification without satellite ID via Nsmf_EventExposure_Notify to PCF.
 The PCF forwards this notification to the P-CSCF via Npcf_PolicyAuthorisation_Notify, indicating that the 5GC user plane needs to fall back to the ground.

-If the SMF decides to retain the UL CL/L-PSA on the satellite, it provides an early notification with the target satellite ID via Nsmf_EventExposure_Notify to PCF and the PCF forwards this target satellite ID to the P-CSCF via Npcf_PolicyAuthorisation_Notify.
+If the SMF decides to retain the UL CL/L-PSA on the satellite, based on the early notification and associated indication of "AF (P-CSCF) acknowledgment to be expected" on AF (P-CSCF) subscription as described in clause AE.5.2.1 of TS 23.228 [15], it provides an early notification with the target satellite ID via Nsmf_EventExposure_Notify to PCF and the PCF forwards this target satellite ID to the P-CSCF via Npcf_PolicyAuthorisation_Notify.
 In this case, the IMS informs 5GC whether the UE-SAT-UE communication can or cannot continue, as outlined in clause AE.5.2.1 of TS 23.228 [15], i.e. the PCF receives a response from the P-CSCF and forwards it to the SMF:

-- If the response indicates that the UE-SAT-UE communication can continue, the SMF allocates the UL CL/BP and L-PSA on the target satellite by performing a simultaneous change of UL CL/BP and additional PSA for the PDU Session, as described in clause 4.3.5.7 of TS 23.502 [3], where the UL CL/BP and L-PSA rule shall be updated with the IMS-derived transport address and optional N6 traffic routing information associated with target DNAI as received in the response.
+- If the response (i.e., a positive AF (P-CSCF) response as defined in clause 5.6.7.2) indicates that the UE-SAT-UE communication can continue, the SMF allocates the UL CL/BP and L-PSA on the target satellite by performing a simultaneous change of UL CL/BP and additional PSA for the PDU Session, as described in clause 4.3.5.7 of TS 23.502 [3], where the UL CL/BP and L-PSA rule shall be updated with the IMS-derived transport address and optional N6 traffic routing information associated with target DNAI as received in the response.
 A late notification is sent by SMF to the P-CSCF via PCF afterwards, as outlined in clause 4.3.6.3 of TS 23.502 [3].